In this tutorial we will cover the Metadata interface and its use.

 All content on the platform is assigned to a specific source defined by a data source.
 Each data source is permissioned independently and has its own dictionary and symbology.

-Each data source has an associated dictionary that defines the relationship between field ids and their associated name and type.
+Each data source has an associated dictionary that defines the relationship between field ids and their name and type.
+For the activ data sources there is a single dictionary, the activ dictionary, for local and platform data sources the platform dictionary is used.
+The API downloads all available dictionaries by default

 /* global activOneApi */